 A few simple steps are all you need to care for your skin as you get older.
 These natural beauty tips can get you started.

 - If you smoke, stop.
 Research shows that smoking prematurely ages your skin.

 - Wear sunscreen religiously.
-Use products with SPF 30 or higher and with both UVB and UVA protection every day.
+Use products with at least 7% of zinc oxide and an SPF 30 or higher -- with both UVB and UVA protection every day.
+Reapply your sunscreen to exposed skin every two hours when you are outside.
 Sun damage can result in such changes as fine wrinkles and an uneven skin tone.

 - Check your skin often for skin cancer.
 If there are changes that worry you, call your doctor right away.
 Older, fair-skinned people are at high risk and must have a yearly check.

 - Soothe dry skin.
 Use a humidifier.
-Also use moisturizing soaps and lotions.
+Also, use moisturizing soaps, creams, and lotions.
 See your doctor if you still have problems.

 - Eat right and hydrate.
 Good nutrition helps the body repair skin.
 Drinking lots of water helps hydrate skin from the inside out.